-[Solved] Android USB Device Not Recognized But Charging Error
+[11 Ways] Fix Android USB Device Not Recognized But Charging Error

 Worried about how to fix USB device not recognized Android?
 Struggling hard to troubleshoot this problem?
 If yes, then continue reading this post and solve this issue by yourself.

 Whenever you capture lots of valuable photographs and need to transfer them to the PC using a USB cable, you might face an “Android USB device not recognized but charging” issue.
-This is a very annoying problem and encountered by several smartphone users.
+This is a very annoying problem encountered by several smartphone users.

 So, what are you waiting for, let’s get started…